texiwustion/colemak_config_for_surfingkeys/README.md

 # colemak_config_for_surfingkeys
-This is a colemak config for surfingkeys.
+This is a colemak config for !(surfingkeys)[https://github.com/brookhong/Surfingkeys].

+# Keymap